carbonplan/api/app/README.md

-# CarbonPlan Projects API
+# (carbon)plan / API

-## Overview
+## overview

-The CarbonPlan Projects API provides access to our collection of carbon removal projects.
+This API provides access to our data on carbon removal projects.
 If you have any problems or questions, please [send us an email](mailto:hello@carbonplan.org) or open a [GitHub Issue](https://github.com/carbonplan/api).

-## Current version
+## current version

 This is `v0` of the Projects REST API.
 You can explicitly request this version of the API by specifying the version as a prefix in API urls.
 For example,